MicrosoftDocs/fabric-docs/docs/governance/endorsement-overview.md

 ## Endorsement overview

-Organizations often have large amounts of Power BI content available for sharing and reuse by their Power BI users, and identifying trustworthy, authoritative content can be difficult.
+Organizations often have large amounts of Microsoft Fabric content for sharing and reuse by their Fabric users, and identifying trustworthy, authoritative content can be difficult.
 Endorsement is a way to make it easier for users to find the high-quality content they need.
-Endorsed content is clearly labeled, both in Power BI and in other places where users look for Power BI content (such as Excel).
+Endorsed content is clearly labeled, both in Fabric and in other places where users look for Fabric content (such as Excel).
 It is also given priority in some searches, and you can sort it for in some lists.

 There are two kinds of endorsement: **promotion** and **certification**.